openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 place as the code, this has generally simplified the deployment story in the past.
 With this change, the translations files will move to their own repository.
-As we deprecate the old translations files, the relevant deployment tooling will need to be updated to pull down the translations from the new repo as a part of the deployment process.
+As we deprecate the old translations files, the relevant deployment tooling will need to be updated to pull down the translations from the new repository as a part of the deployment process.
 This will impact both the old Ansible based tooling as well as any new docker based tooling.

 Impact on Developers
 ====================